Viking Overfill / Water Level Control Failure

 How to Fix / Troubleshooting

-Safety first: Turn off water and power immediately to stop overflow and prevent electrical hazards.
+Safety first: Turn off the water supply and power immediately to stop the overflow and prevent electrical hazards.

 • Step 1 – Inspect float or level sensor: Open the reservoir area and check if the float moves freely.
 Clean any scale or debris.

-• Step 2 – Test inlet valve: With water off and line disconnected, see if water continues to drip from the valve outlet.
-Any leakage with no power applied indicates a bad valve that must be replaced.
+• Step 2 – Test inlet valve: With the water supply turned off and the line disconnected, check if water continues to drip from the valve outlet.
+Any leakage with no power applied indicates a faulty valve that must be replaced.

 • Step 3 – Check control response: After cleaning and replacing parts, observe a fill cycle to ensure the valve shuts off at the correct level.